Civic Life, Moral Philosophy

 It is an act of seriousness.

 To scrutinize those we admire is to take both them and ourselves seriously.
-It affirms that influence must answer to reality, not sentiment; and that trust, if it is to mean anything at all, must be earned continually—not frozen in place by affection or fear.
+It affirms that influence must answer to reality, not feeling; and that trust, if it is to mean anything at all, must be earned continually—not frozen in place or time by unbreakable loyalty, affection or fear.

 In a free society, trust is strongest where it has been tested; and weakest where it has been forbidden.